wlongmire/client-example/README.md

 // http://localhost:8888/example/test
 ```
 Optionally can have routes automatically prefixed by passing some configuration in the server file.

-This is recommended for safety and efficiency.
+This approach is recommended for safety and efficiency.

 ```
 import example from './components/Example';